Sense of smell: History of study

-Functions
+Function

 Taste

 Flavor perception is an aggregation of auditory, taste, haptic, and smell sensory information.
 Retronasal smell plays the biggest role in the sensation of flavor.
 During the process of mastication, the tongue manipulates food to release odorants.
 These odorants enter the nasal cavity during exhalation.
 The smell of food has the sensation of being in the mouth because of co-activation of the motor cortex and olfactory epithelium during mastication.

 Smell, taste, and trigeminal receptors (also called chemesthesis) together contribute to flavor.
 The human tongue can distinguish only among five distinct qualities of taste, while the nose can distinguish among hundreds of substances, even in minute quantities.
 It is during exhalation that the smell's contribution to flavor occurs, in contrast to that of proper smell, which occurs during the inhalation phase of breathing.
 The olfactory system is the only human sense that bypasses the thalamus and connects directly to the forebrain.